 Along with helping local nonprofits and charities thrive while improving your community, volunteering can help improve your own social and mental health.
 Whether you volunteer a few times a year, one a month, or every week, the benefits of volunteering for yourself and your community are manifold.
 Here are 8 reasons to begin volunteering at a local organization!

-Setting aside your issues and stressors to focus solely on someone else's problems is a proven method of reducing stress.
-Harvard Health Publishing reports that interrupting the constant flow of tension and stress you feel as a result of your busy life, you allow your mind and body to rest and regenerate¹.
-Volunteering and focusing on the needs of others can help to change the patterns of stress you feel in your own life, and give you a renewed sense of drive and purpose.
-Volunteering can also help you to develop new skills for stress and life management.
+Setting aside your issues and feelings of stress to focus solely on someone else's problems is a proven method of helping the mind and body reset.
+Harvard Health Publishing reports that by interrupting the constant flow of tension and feelings of stress you experience in your busy life, you allow your mind and body to rest and regenerate¹.
+Volunteering and focusing on the needs of others can help change the patterns of feelings of stress in your own life and give you a renewed sense of drive and purpose.
+Volunteering can also help you develop new skills for managing feelings of stress and everyday challenges.

 Along with being able to expand your skills and participate in your community, volunteering is an excellent way to open up your social circle.
 Finding like-minded people is quite easy when you are all volunteering for the same cause, so attending events or offering to help at a local organization is a great way to make new friends.
 Meeting new people can help you discover new ideas, become more involved in your community, and help you to maintain a healthy and thriving social life.

-People that volunteer tends to live longer, suffer less from mental illness and have improved self-esteem.
+People who volunteer tend to live longer, suffer less from mental illness, and have improved self-esteem.
 Volunteering allows you to feel a sense of purpose and gives you a palpable measure of the good you are doing.
-By feeling a sense of community and purpose, volunteers tend to` be more well adjusted, hold larger social circles, and -- according to the Mayo Clinic -- live longer than their non-volunteering peers².
+By feeling a sense of community and purpose, volunteers tend to be more well-adjusted, hold larger social circles, and -- according to the Mayo Clinic -- live longer than their non-volunteering peers².

 Volunteering can be a great way to pull yourself out of a rut and inspire new ways of filling your time and living your life.
 It is all too easy to stay within our spheres of influence and stagnate as we get busier in our personal lives.
 The danger of this is in not progressing and not learning, which can leave people feeling lost and listless.
 Volunteering is an excellent way to make sure you are always learning, trying new things, and finding ways to improve for the future.

-To have a healthy social life and participate wholly it is crucial to work toward confidence.
-Volunteering, as mentioned, is a great way to see and measure the impact you can make upon your community.
+To have a healthy social life and participate wholly, it is crucial to work toward confidence.
+Volunteering, as mentioned, is a great way to see and measure the impact you can make on your community.
 By gaining a greater understanding of your place in your community and within your social circles, you build confidence for the rest of your life.
-Confidence can help you to create lasting and healthy relationships with your friends and family, improve how you see yourself and give you the tools to continue helping your community.
+Confidence can help you to create lasting and healthy relationships with your friends and family, improve how you see yourself, and give you the tools to continue helping your community.

-(2) Mayo Clinic Health System (May 2017) Helping people, changing lives: The 6 health benefits of volunteering
+(3) Mayo Clinic Health System.
+(2023).
+Helping people, changing lives: 3 health benefits of volunteering. https://www.mayoclinichealthsystem.org/hometown-health/speaking-of-health/3-health-benefits-of-volunteering